Customizing your application using widgets

 Source files

-You can explore the source files to familiarize yourself with how the front-end is implemented.
-The source files for the built-in widgets of the default GBC are found in the gbc-project-dir/src directory.
+Explore the source files to understand how the front-end is implemented.
+The default GBC stores the source files for its built-in widgets in the gbc-project-dir/src directory.

 Do not modify the original source widget files.